ssledz/ssledz.github.io/source/_posts/2019-03-10-option-monad-from-scratch.markdown

 ```scala
 val data : List[(String, String, String)] = flatten(xs.zip(ys).zip(zs))
 ```
-Our task is to build a pipeline that generates a stream of `doubles` which are the result of division one number by the next one in the context of the same tuple.
+Our task is to build a pipeline that generates a stream of `Doubles` which is a result of division one number by the next one in the context of the same tuple.

 So following stream